8 Symptoms of a Vitamin C Deficiency

 8. Cardiovascular diseases

-The early development of cardiovascular diseases can have a lot to do with a lack of vitamin C in your diet.
+The early development of cardiovascular diseases can have a lot to do with a vitamin C deficiency.

 Its antioxidant effects help to reduce the accumulation of cholesterol.
 It also encourages the cleaning of your blood and the elimination of toxins.
 As a result of this, it can improve the functioning of your cells, veins, and arteries.